lordslair/untappd-map/README.md

  - Convert the SVG into PNG
  - Reply to your tweet with the PNG as media

+v1.1 introduced a second reply, with a Top10 of Countries using Flag Emoji

 ### Which script does what ?

 I added multiples test scripts as I was coding this to help me, ant test almost every function independantly.